jjvanzon/Circular-Language-Spec-Plans/future/tone-change/planning-docs-tone-change.md

     - I did not read the content of the sub-projects or the idea box.
     - I think, I guess, I might want to go through content top-down for reformulations?
 - Tone:
     - Some things especially in evaluations may seem cocky when I call my own successes very, very good.
 I don't know if I need to change that.
 I also use I and you interchangedly when I talk about myself.
-Not sure if I have to change that.
+Not sure if I might change that.
 The plans sometimes talk in definites.
 Maybe openness is better language, I mean more wiggle room in the wording.
 Not sure if that's a problem.
     - I worry what people might think of me.
 If they'd think I'm arrogant... maybe I should not worry about that.
     - Cockiness/speaking in definites, and scope/out-of-scope are 2 different things.
 My intermediate goal now was to change the tone, not to change the scope covered by the documents?
 There are still gray areas of scope.
 I think I should deal with that later?